Riyufuchi/ConsoleArt/README.md

 ## Project guide

-- .hpp is used when there is no coresponding .cpp file
+- .hpp is used for single file code, that don't have coresponfing .cpp file

 ## Donate